 If nothing else, this shows that cricket and rugby remain the two primary sports in Australia.
 For many years, the nation has watched on as the Boomers succeed at major international tournaments but their time to shine in basketball may be approaching.
 At this summer’s Olympic Games, Australia will attempt to defy the odds and beat the USA – the best basketball nation on the planet.
 While it will be difficult, they will fancy their chances of a shock victory – especially if Bogut, who dreams of finishing his career in the NBL, performs at his very best.

-Although the sport has been played Down Under for years, Australia have previously struggled to put a decent side together.
+Although the sport has been played Down Under for years, Australia has previously struggled to put a decent side together.
 Nowadays, there is plenty of talent in the ranks, including four players plying their trade in the NBA.
 They probably won’t win at Rio 2016 but they will certainly give a decent account of themselves and could produce a few shocks throughout the competition.